-Here is an example using HazelcastCachingProvider::propertiesByLocation helper method.
+Here is an example using HazelcastCachingProvider::propertiesByLocation helper method:

-''' // Create Properties instance pointing to a Hazelcast config file String configFile = "classpath://my-configs/scoped-hazelcast.xml"; Properties properties = HazelcastCachingProvider .propertiesByLocation( configFile ); URI cacheManagerName = new URI( "my-cache-manager" ); CacheManager cacheManager = cachingProvider .getCacheManager( cacheManagerName, null, properties ); '''
+''' // Create Properties instance pointing to a Hazelcast config file in root package String configFile = "classpath:scoped-hazelcast.xml"; Properties properties = HazelcastCachingProvider .propertiesByLocation( configFile ); URI cacheManagerName = new URI( "my-cache-manager" ); CacheManager cacheManager = cachingProvider .getCacheManager( cacheManagerName, null, properties ); '''

-The retrieved CacheManager is scoped to use the HazelcastInstance that was just created and was configured using the given XML configuration file.
+The retrieved CacheManager is scoped to use the HazelcastInstance that was just created and configured using the given XML configuration file.

-Available protocols for config file URL include classpath:// to point to a classpath location, file:// to point to a filesystem location, http:// an https:// for remote web locations.
+Available protocols for config file URL include classpath to point to a classpath location, file to point to a filesystem location, and https for remote web locations.
 In addition, everything that does not specify a protocol is recognized as a placeholder that can be configured using a system property.